General

 Available in VPC

-This guide describes how to create and manage a GPU server on NAVER Cloud Platform console.
+This guide describes how to create and manage a GPU Server on the NAVER Cloud Platform console.

 Note

-• NAVER Cloud Platform provides a high availability (HA) structure to prepare for failures in the physical server, such as memory, CPU, and power supply.
-HA is a policy for preventing hardware failures from expanding into the virtual machine (VM) server.
-It supports live migration, which automatically migrates the VM on the host server to another secure host server when a failure occurs in the aforementioned host server.
-However, the VM server is rebooted when an error occurs where live migration can't be initiated.
+• NAVER Cloud Platform provides a High Availability (HA) structure to prepare for failures in the physical server, such as memory, CPU, and power supply.
+HA is a policy for preventing hardware failures from expanding to the Virtual Machine (VM) server.
+It supports Live Migration, which automatically migrates the VM on the host server to another secure host server when a failure occurs in the aforementioned host server.
+However, the VM server is rebooted when an error occurs where Live Migration can't be initiated.
 If the service is being operated with a single VM server, set up multiplexing for VM servers as described above to reduce the frequency of failures that may occur as a result of rebooting the VM server.

 Check server information

-You can view the GPU server information in the same way as viewing a regular server information.
-For more information, see Check server information.
+You can view the GPU Server information in the same way as viewing regular server information.
+For more information, see check server information.

 Caution